johnschleider/schleider-highlights/3. Aggregate Profits/README.md

 ## Data

 I gathered data from CompustatIQ at the Wharton Research Database.
 It's largely the same dataset that I use for my thesis.
+I can't publish the data because it's too big and goes against the Wharton Research Database's terms of Service.

 See the report for a better understanding of the analysis.
 It has some cool graphs!